Decoding cloud migration: Keys to success for federal agency program managers

 A common pitfall is not explaining to employees and stakeholders what software is needed and why.
 Employees who don’t understand the transition or how it can help are often apprehensive.
 In turn, they may not use the software properly or completely—making it harder to realize its full potential benefits.

 While you may be eager to ignite change, there are likely elements of your migration that can be automated.
 It’s also essential to stay open and flexible to the potential of what your new environment can look like.
-These two steps will save you significant time in the long run, and you’ll create room for more cost savings and innovation.
+Investing early in automation capabilities such as Infrastructure-as-Code (IaC), software migration factories with continuous integration and deployment (CI/CD), and self-service marketplaces will save you significant time in the long run, and you’ll create room for more cost savings and innovation.

 Determining the right solution